Lorriu/Learning/README.md

 <strong>This is created to show me learning coding.</strong>
 <br>
 <br>
-First I signed up for a SheCodes Basic Course.
+First I signed up for a SheCodes "Intro To Coding" Basic Course.
 <br>
 The documents show progress of the three week "Introduction to Coding" course.
 <ul>